 A garden trowel is a slightly scooped, hand-held tool that's used for light digging, weeding and planting.
 A shaped handle will make it comfortable in the hand and a pointed blade helps it cut cleanly through the soil.

-Japanese saws cut on the pull stroke, rather than the push, which puts the blade under less pressure and means less hard work for you.
+Japanese saws cut on the pull stroke, rather than the push stoke, which puts the blade under less pressure and makes it safer to use.
+Some gardeners also feel that cutting on the pull stroke gives them greater control of the blade.